BSF seizes highest-ever quantity of 56 kg heroin along Indo-Pak border in Rajasthan | Law-Order

 - India

-A seizure of at least 56 kg of heroin, the highest-ever quantity recovered along the India-Pakistan border in Rajasthan, was effected by the BSF after it thwarted an alleged narcotics-smuggling bid by Pakistani operatives, officials said on Thursday.
+A seizure of more than 56 kg of heroin, the highest-ever quantity recovered along the India-Pakistan border in Rajasthan, was effected by the BSF after it thwarted an alleged narcotics-smuggling bid by Pakistani operatives, officials said on Thursday.

 ''The incident took place on the intervening night of June 2-3 when troops sensed suspicious movement at the border.
 A BSF sentry opened fire, forcing the smugglers to run,'' a spokesperson of the Border Security Force (BSF) said.

-Officials said the incident was reported from Bundli of Bikaner sector in the desert area of the border state.
+Officials said the incident was reported from the Bandli border post of Bikaner sector in the desert area of the border state.

-During a search, 54 packets of suspected heroin, weighing just over 56 kg, was recovered, the BSF spokesperson said.
+The BSF spokesperson said 54 packets of suspected heroin, weighing 56.63 kg, were recovered during a search.

 This was the highest-ever recovery of drugs during an anti-smuggling operation in the Rajasthan sector, he added.